dinohapp/StructureJournal/README.md

  2023-02-24
  - Found that it's possible to use INSERT or REPLACE in sqlite, attempting to implement that https://stackoverflow.com/questions/3634984/insert-if-not-exists-else-update
  - the INSERT OR REPLACE solution worked great.
 Replacing all the code to represent the same model.
+ - separated the getEntry from updateEntry logic.
+ - added deletion logic, only for the day.
+Deleting a week or a month might be implemented later.

+ - TODO: add frontend

 # Contributing
 Feel free to contribute to this project or reach out with any suggestions.